-- 7.1 All prospective applicants must fully complete their application through the MyNewTerm system, no CVs will be accepted. - 7.2 If shortlisted, candidates will be asked to complete a declaration regarding convictions and working with children; as posts in schools are exempt from the provisions of the Rehabilitation of Offenders Act 1974. - 221.
-In addition, as part of the shortlisting process schools and colleges should consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+- 7.1 All prospective applicants must fully complete their application through the MyNewTerm system, no CVs will be accepted. - 7.2 If shortlisted, candidates will be asked to complete a declaration regarding convictions and working with children as posts in schools are exempt from the provisions of the Rehabilitation of Offenders Act 1974.

+226. In addition, as part of the shortlisting process schools and colleges should consider carrying out an online search as part of their due diligence on the shortlisted candidates.
 This may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview.
+Schools and colleges should inform shortlisted candidates that online searches may be done as part of due diligence checks.
+See Part two - Legislation and the Law for information on data protection and UK GDPR, the Human Rights Act 1998 and the Equality Act 2010.

-(KCSiE 2022) - 7.3 All shortlisted candidates will be required to provide details of membership/use of social media platforms, and a search will be carried out in line with the recommendation of KCSiE (2022).
+7.3 All shortlisted candidates will be required to provide details of membership/use of social media platforms, and a search will be carried out in line with the recommendation of KCSiE